Character class (Dungeons & Dragons): D&D original version

-Advanced Dungeons & Dragons 1st edition
+AD&D 1st edition

-Advanced Dungeons & Dragons loosened the restrictions on race and class combinations, although non-human races often had restricted choices among classes and maximum levels they could reach in a class.
-Additional classes that had first appeared in supplements and articles in The Strategic Review magazine were included as base classes.
-The Player's Handbook also introduced the bard as a sixth base class; however, its usage in 1st edition was more akin to what would be called a prestige class in later editions, as it was not a legal choice for a starting character.
-Instead, a character had to start as a fighter, change classes to a thief, and finally switch classes once more to become a bard.
+Advanced Dungeons & Dragons loosened the restrictions on race and class combinations, although non-human races often have restricted choices among classes and maximum levels they can reach in a class.
+Additional classes that had first appeared in supplements and articles in The Strategic Review magazine are included as base classes.
+The Player's Handbook also introduced the bard as a sixth class; however, its usage in first edition is more akin to what would be called a prestige class in later editions, as it was not a legal choice for a starting character.
+Instead, a character has to start as a fighter, change classes to a thief, and finally switch classes once more to become a bard.

-A character's ability scores directly tied into what class choices were legal for them.
-For instance, a character wishing to be a fighter required at least 9 strength; the more discriminating monk required 15 strength, 15 wisdom, 15 dexterity, and 11 constitution.
-Unusually high or low ability scores could proscribe class choice further; "too high" an intelligence could prohibit being a fighter, while a charisma of 5 or less would require the character to become an assassin.
-High ability scores in statistics considered pertinent to the class would grant an experience bonus.
+A character's ability scores directly tie into what class choices are legal for them.
+For instance, a character wishing to be a fighter requires at least 9 strength; the more discriminating monk requires 15 strength, 15 wisdom, 15 dexterity, and 11 constitution.
+Unusually high or low ability scores can proscribe class choice further; "too high" an intelligence can prohibit being a fighter, while a charisma of 5 or less will require the character to become an assassin.
+High ability scores in statistics considered pertinent to the class will grant an experience bonus.

 The Player's Handbook brought about other changes in the game and its character classes.
-Fighters, clerics, and thieves have improved hit dice over the previous edition.
-The effects of a character's strength score on hit probability, damage, weight allowed, and open doors rolls were changed.
-High intelligence conferred an increased chance for both spell knowledge and ability to learn languages.
-A high wisdom score now gave clerics a spell bonus, while low wisdom gave a chance of spell failure.
-New charts delineated the effects of constitution, dexterity, and charisma.
-Each of the five main character classes and five sub-classes had its own experience table; for most classes it was now harder to gain promotion above third or fourth levels.
-Multiclassed characters were also introduced.
+Fighters, clerics, and thieves have increased hit dice compared to the original edition.
+The book also made changes to how the strength score of a character affects their chances to hit in combat and cause damage, as well as how much weight they can carry, and the roll to open doors successfully.
+A higher intelligence score grants an increased chance for both knowledge of spells and ability to learn languages.
+A higher wisdom score grants clerics a bonus to their spells, while low wisdom imposes a possibility that their spells will fail.
+New charts detail the effects of the constitution, dexterity, and charisma scores for characters.
+Each of the five main character classes and five sub-classes have its own table for charting gains on experience points; for most of these classes it now required more experience points than before to reach beyond third or fourth levels.
+The book also introduced multiclassed characters to the game.

 Unearthed Arcana added the Cavalier, Barbarian, and Thief-Acrobat classes.